-How to restore your GRUB menu on a dual-boot machine after installing Windows 10?
+How to fix your GRUB menu on a dual-boot machine after installing Windows 10?

-It is by then that I have discovered the magic of free software and open-source communities.
+It's by then that I've discovered the magic of free software and open-source communities.

-Due to work circumstances, I am occasionally forced to run Windows in a dual-boot setup to perform certain tasks.
+Due to work circumstances, I'm occasionally forced to run Windows in a dual-boot setup to perform certain tasks.

 I must confess that even if it rarely happens, breaking the GRUB menu after a Windows upgrade remains an unpleasant experience.

 Once GRUB gets damaged, all you may see at boot time is a black screen with a prompt like the following:

 Minimal BASH-like line editing is supported.
 For the first word, TAB lists possible command completions.
 Anywhere else TAB lists possible device or file completion.

 I've been searching and testing for hours trying to fix the issue with no success.

 None of the solutions proposed on the web really worked in my particular case.

 So in order to spare you long hours of troubleshooting, here's a solution that fixed my issue in less than half an hour.